sreejith-rajashekaran/scenario-examples/KubeVela/Hello-World/step1/text.md

 # Run the web service on container startup.
 Here we use the gunicorn webserver
 CMD exec gunicorn --bind :$PORT app:app
 ```

-5. Login to your Docker Hub
+Step 5: Login to your Docker Hub
 ```plain
 docker login
 ```{{exec}}

-6. Use Docker to build the sample code into a container.
+Step 6: Use Docker to build the sample code into a container.
 To build and push with Docker Hub, run these commands replacing oamdev with your Docker Hub username

 ```plain
 # Build the container on your local machine